nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 <div id="8-5">
-### 8.5 printIFDStructure
+### 8.5 printIFD

 The TiffVisitor is ingenious.
 It's also difficult to understand.
 Exiv2 has two tiff parsers - TiffVisitor and printIFDStructure().
 TiffVisitor was written by Andreas Huggel.
 It's very robust and has been almost bug free for 15 years.
 I wrote the parser in printStructure() to try to understand the structure of a tiff file.
 The code in printIFDStructure() is easier to understand.

+The code which accompanies this book has a simplified version of printIFDStructure() calle printIFD() and that's what will be discussed here.

 It's important to realise that metadata is defined recursively.
 In a Tiff File, there will be a Tiff Record containing the Exif data (written in Tiff Format).
 Within, that record, there will be MakerNote which is usually also written in Tiff Format.
 Tiff Format is referred to as an IFD - an Image File Directory.

-The printIFDStructure() parser uses a simple direct approach to parsing the tiff file.
-When another IFD is located, printIFDStructure is called recursively.
+The printIFD() parser uses a simple direct approach to parsing the tiff file.
+When another IFD is located, printIFD is called recursively.
 As a TIFF file is a header, followed by an IFD, we can descend into the tiff file from the beginning.
 For other files types, the file handler has to find the Exif IFD and then call printIFDStructure().

 ```
-void Image::printIFDStructure(BasicIo& io, std::ostream& out, Exiv2::PrintStructureOption option,uint32_t start,bool bSwap,char c,int depth)
+void TiffImage::printIFD(std::ostream& out, PSopt_e option,size_t start,bool bSwap,char c,int depth,const TagDict& tagDict)
 {
+    bool     bFirst  = true  ;
+    size_t   restore_at_start = io_.tell();

     depth++;
-    bool bFirst  = true  ;
+    if ( depth == 1 ) visits_.clear();
     // buffer
     const size_t dirSize = 32;
     DataBuf  dir(dirSize);